 Western and Central Africa is a vast region with diverse cultures, beliefs, languages, and lifestyles.

-Stretching from the westernmost point of Africa, across the equator, and partly along the Atlantic Ocean till the Republic of Congo in the South, it encompasses 22 countries that spread across semi-arid areas in the Sahel, large coastal areas on the Atlantic Ocean and along the Gulf of Guinea and tropical forest covering many countries from Guinea to the Republic of Congo, through Côte d’Ivoire, Cameroon and Gabon.
+Stretching from the westernmost point of Africa, across the equator, and partly along the Atlantic Ocean till the Republic of Congo in the South, it encompasses 22 countries that spread across semi-arid areas in the Sahel, large coastal areas on the Atlantic Ocean and along the Gulf of Guinea and tropical forest covering many countries from Guinea to the Republic of Congo, through Côte d’Ivoire, Cameroon, and Gabon.

 Home to about half a billion people, the sub-region has seen its population multiplied by 4 in the last 50 years.
 The population is mostly concentrated in the coastal areas, while landlocked countries generally experience lower density.
 The region has experienced accelerated urbanization, with cities hosting 48% of the population.
-With respectively 3.7 million and 3.1 million inhabitants, Abidjan and Dakar are the largest francophone cities in the world after Kinshasa and Paris, and Lagos is among the largest English speaking agglomerations in the World.
+With respectively 3.7 million and 3.1 million inhabitants, Abidjan and Dakar are the largest francophone cities in the world after Kinshasa and Paris, and Lagos is among the largest English-speaking agglomerations in the World.
 And this rapid urbanization is expected to continue in the coming years.
-With 12% of its population being under the age of 15, Western and Central Africa has one of the youngest population in the world.
+With 12% of its population being under the age of 15, Western and Central Africa has one of the youngest populations in the world.

 Many countries are resource-rich and export commodities such as oil (Gabon, Nigeria, Republic of Congo), cocoa (Côte d’Ivoire, Ghana) and cotton (Benin, Burkina Faso).
 The agriculture and food sector remains however central in most countries and provides income and employment opportunities to 82 million people.
 The sub-region is rich in resources and brimming of opportunities.
 It has experienced high economic growth from the mid-2000's, powered by high commodity prices across natural resource-rich, before slowing down over the recent period.
-The combined GDP at market price of the 22 countries is estimated close to $711 billion in 2019.

 Yet these vast opportunities are tempered by persistent gaps in education, health, and skills, which have Africa only reaching 40% of its estimated potential.
 Moreover, conflicts, food insecurity, population growth, and the disruptive forces of climate change threaten to curtail or even reverse the progress that has been made over the past decades.

 Building on a long history of regional trade, the sub-region made impressive progress in regional cooperation.
-With ECOWAS, it hosts the largest economic and political union in Africa and also includes two monetary unions - the West African Economic and Monetary Union (WAEMU) and the Central African Economic and Monetary Community (CEMAC) that cover 14 countries between them.
+With ECOWAS, it hosts the largest economic and political union in Africa and includes two monetary unions - the West African Economic and Monetary Union (WAEMU) and the Central African Economic and Monetary Community (CEMAC) that cover 14 countries between them.

 The World Bank is a dedicated partner for Western and Central African countries, helping them deliver strong development outcomes for their people by focusing on priorities detailed in the World Bank Africa strategy.
 The strategy also prioritizes regional integration and research to maximize development impact for clients.

 The World Bank Group is expanding its support for regional integration to address the key priorities of the African continent.
-Priority areas of engagement in West and Central Africa cover regional infrastructure networks, economic diversification, trade and transport facilitation, finance, human capital development, resilience and fragility.
+Priority areas of engagement in West and Central Africa cover regional infrastructure networks, economic diversification, trade and transport facilitation, finance, human capital development, resilience, and fragility.
 A special focus is also put on addressing fragility in the Lake Chad and Sahel regions.

 Key regional programs in West and Central African countries include: